Updated: December 2021

 5. Helping the needy patients

 6. Removal of Bible that used to be kept at Patient

 May Allah accept the effort as Ibadah and reward all in abundance, Ameen.

-The History of IMAN in Borno state
+The History of IMAN in Borno State

 IMAN Borno state originated from the initial movement of Muslim brothers in Medical practice since 1980s.
-These group of Medical personnel include Prof. Abba Waziri Hassan, Late Dr. Yakubu Lawan, late Dr. Usman El-Nafati along with other non-Medical members.
+This group of Medical personnel includes Prof. Abba Waziri Hassan, Late Dr. Yakubu Lawan, late Dr. Usman El-Nafati along with other non-Medical members.
 In 1994 late Sheikh Muhammad Abba Aji moved the motion for the formation of Islamic Hospital and Alhaji Tijjani Bolori donated his house for that purpose; hence the formation of Sunni Hospital.
 The Islamic Medical Association of Nigeria (IMAN) started in its full capacity in 1994 under the chairmanship of Dr. Isah Rabebe.
 The composition of the executive members then are:

 1. Dr. Isah Rabebe – Chairman

 2. Malam Ba Mai Gana – Vice Chairman